Hester Prynne

 Hester Prynne is the protagonist of Nathaniel Hawthorne's 1850 novel The Scarlet Letter.
-She is portrayed as a woman condemned by her Puritan neighbors.
+She is portrayed as a woman condemned by her Puritan neighbors for having a child out of wedlock.
 The character has been called "among the first and most important female protagonists in American literature".

 Fictional character overview

-A resident of Colonial America, Hester is sent ahead to the "New World" by her husband, who later assumes the name of Roger Chillingworth, as he has some business to finish before he can join her.
+A resident of Colonial America, Hester has been sent ahead to the "New World" by her husband, who later assumes the name of Roger Chillingworth, as he has some business to finish before he can join her.
 After he is shipwrecked and captured by Native Americans and presumed dead, Hester continues to live her life as a seamstress in the town.
 She looks to the local pastor Arthur Dimmesdale for comfort; somewhere along the way passion emerges, culminating in the conception and subsequent birth of their child, Pearl.
-Because Hester has no husband with her, she is imprisoned, convicted of the crime of adultery, and sentenced to be forced to wear a prominent scarlet letter 'A' for the rest of her life.
+Because Hester has no husband with her, she is imprisoned for having a child out of wedlock, convicted of the crime of adultery, and sentenced to be forced to wear a prominent scarlet letter 'A' (standing for "adultery") for the rest of her life.

 Though scorned by her fellow citizens, Hester continues to lead a relatively uneventful life.
 Shortly after the birth of the child and her punishment, Hester's husband reappears and demands that she tell him the name of the child's father.
 Hester refuses but swears not to reveal the fact that Chillingworth is her husband to the town folk.
 Hester continues living her life as a seamstress, providing for herself and her child.

 Novelist John Updike said of Prynne: